 The Turrialba volcano eruptions in Costa Rica are a sight to behold.
 Travelers come from all around the world to see this magnificent wonder of nature, and Ticos (local Costa Ricans) hold a sense of awe, wonder, and beauty that this volcano brings to their daily lives.
-Come see for yourself why this natural phenomenon is catching so much attention.
+Come to see for yourself why this natural phenomenon is catching so much attention.

 Quick Answers to Common Questions: